 Can Deja Vu and Dreams Come True in Real Life?

-Dreams can and do come true, but it is a bit more complex than you may think, and for many who have not experienced dreams coming true this can be confusing.
+Dreams can and do come true.
+But, it is a bit more complex than you may think.
+For many (who have not yet experienced dreams coming true) this phenomenon can be confusing.
 How is it possible for dreams to come true?
 I've never had a premonition, do they really exist?

-Well, the answer is, yes.
-Having had my own psychic dream experience that was full of revelations, it certainly changed my ideas about dreaming forever.
+Yes, they really do exist.
+Having my own psychic dream experience (that was full of revelations), I can truly say that my ideas about dreaming changed forever.